HorizonRobotics/SocialRobot/README.md

 The action specification is defined in the joint list of file [agent_cfg.json](python/social_bot/models/agent_cfg.json).

 Tasks are in file [tasks.py](python/social_bot/tasks.py).
 To implement a new task, you should:
-1. Inherit "tasks.Task", speficy the compatible agent types in "Task.compatible_agents".
+1. Inherit `tasks.Task`, speficy the compatible agent types in "Task.compatible_agents".
-2. Override "__init__()" to set things up.
+2. Override `Task.__init__()` to set things up.
-3. Override "run()" to yeild reward, observation, and optional language string at each time step.
+3. Override `Task.run()` to yeild reward, observation, and optional language string at each time step.
-4. Override "task_specific_observation()" to speficy the observation for the task for the non-image case.
+4. Override `Task.task_specific_observation()` to speficy the observation for the task for the non-image case.

 The tasks we have for now are listed as below: